-Greene County Health–Linton is one of four clinics in the Greene County Health family.
+Greene County Health–Linton is one of seven clinics in the Greene County Health family.

-Patients can expect top notch healthcare from Dr. Gene Bourgasser, Dr. Thomas Martin, Dr. Chris Holmes, and Physician Assistant Corianne Vanderkolk.
+Patients can expect top notch healthcare from Dr. Chris Holmes, Dr. Kelly Ramsey, Becky Jackson, FNP and Physician Assistant Corianne Vanderkolk.

-Greene County Health–Linton serves patients of all ages, including: pediatrics, young adults, and geriatrics.
+Greene County Health–Linton serves patients of all ages, including: OB, pediatrics, young adults, and geriatrics.
 The staff treats chronic diseases, such as diabetes, high cholesterol, and hypertension.
 In addition, they offer sports physicals, well child exams, and CDL physicals.

 Greene County Health–Linton, located at 1210 N 1000 W, Linton – is open 8 a.m. to 5 p.m.
 Monday and Tuesday; 7 a.m. to 7 p.m.
 Wednesday, Thursday and Friday; 7 a.m. to 7 p.m.
 Saturday; and 12 p.m. to 6 p.m. on Sunday.